Niagara Falls Marathon

-The Niagara Falls International Marathon is an annual marathon running competition from Buffalo, New York, United States to Niagara Falls, Ontario, Canada, first held in 1974.
+The Niagara Falls Marathon (formerly the Niagara Falls International Marathon) is an annual marathon running competition in Niagara Falls, Ontario, Canada, first held in 1974.

-It is one of the few marathons in the world that starts in one country and finishes in another.
-Some other marathons cross international borders but return to the start, like the Monaco Marathon and the Unionsmarathon.
-The Niagara Falls International Marathon passes a border control, while the mentioned European borders have no border control thanks to the Schengen Union.
-The participants of the Niagara Falls Marathon have to show passport or NEXUS card at the start, which will be given back at the finish line or kept by the racer during the race.
+It used to be run from Buffalo, New York, to Niagara Falls, Ontario, making it one of the few marathons in the world that starts in one country and finishes in another.
+Participants of the Niagara Falls International Marathon had to show a passport or NEXUS card at the start, which would be given back at the finish line or kept by the racer during the race.

+After the COVID-19 pandemic, the marathon was held only in Canada.

 History

-The marathon was first held in 1974 as the Skylon International Marathon, with Jesse Kregal as founder and race director.
+The marathon was first held on 26 October 1974 as the Skylon International Marathon, with Jesse Kregal as founder and race director.
 The race was named the Buffalo Niagara Falls International Marathon from 1983 to 1986.

 In 1985, runners were led off the course, and used multiple different routes to get back on the course, resulting in unusual times and placements.

 The marathon had a ten-year break from 1987 to 1996 before it was relaunched in 1997 as the Niagara Falls Marathon.
 From 1998 to 2008, it was known as the Casino Niagara International Marathon.

 The course records are held by Peter Pfitzinger, who ran 2:17:10 in 1980, and Nicole Stevenson of Canada, whose time of 2:37:09 in 2004 is the women's record.

-The 2020 edition of the race was cancelled due to the coronavirus pandemic.
+The 2020 and 2021 editions of the race were cancelled due to the COVID-19 pandemic.

+Starting with the 2022 edition of the marathon, the race has been held entirely in Canada.